Some command-line parameters affect the operation of Buck itself, regardless of which subcommand is being run.

 # # Build for development? # # No, build for production. # buck build --config 'alias.main=//:dev' --config 'alias.main=//:prod' main

 The preferred method of overriding values in

 .buckconfigis by using a

 .buckconfigfrom the command line makes reproducing builds difficult.

 The number of threads that buck should use when executing jobs.
 This defaults to 1.25 times the number of processors in the system; on systems with hyperthreading, this means that each core is counted twice.
 The number of threads to use for building can also be set by adding a "

 build" section of the

-.buckconfigfile.
-The order of precedence for setting the number of builds threads (from highest to lowest) is: command line option,
+The order of precedence for setting the number of build threads (from highest to lowest) is:

-@arguments, which will include a second file's contents as arguments.
+@arguments, which would then include a second file's contents as arguments.

-If Buck is regularly invoked with different sets of arguments, this is the preferred approach, as argument files can be stored in source control, making builds more reproducible.
+If Buck is regularly invoked with different sets of arguments, we recommend that you use flag files, as they can be stored in source control, making builds more reproducible.